This summary of age discrimination law in Latvia has been prepared by COBALT Latvia, the Ius Laboris affiliate for Latvia: www.cobalt.legal.

-Satversme, the Constitution of the Republic of Latvia (the "Constitutional Law"), effective as of February 15, 1922, contains a general prohibition of discrimination and also provides that everyone has the right to freely choose their employment and workplace according to their abilities and qualifications.
-Nevertheless, the Constitutional Law also indicates that those rights can be subject to restrictions in order to protect the rights of other people, the democratic structure of the State public safety, welfare and morals.
-Thus, age discrimination will be justified if it has reasonable and objective justification, it is prescribed by law, pursues a legitimate aim and there is a certain extent of proportionality between the means employed and aims sought to be released.
+The Constitution of the Republic of Latvia (the "Constitutional Law"), effective as of February 15, 1922, contains a general prohibition of discrimination and also provides that everyone has the right to freely choose their employment and workplace according to their abilities and qualifications.
+The Constitutional Law also indicates that those rights can be subject to restrictions in order to protect the rights of other people, the democratic structure of the State public safety, welfare and morals.
+Thus, age discrimination can be justified if: (i) there is reasonable and objective justification; (ii) it is prescribed by law; (iii) pursues a legitimate aim; and (iv) there is a certain extent of proportionality between the means employed and aims sought to be released.

 In addition, the Labour Law prohibits applying sanctions to an employee or to otherwise directly or indirectly cause adverse consequences for him/her because the employee, within the scope of his/her employment relationships, exercises his/her rights in a permissible manner.

 The Labour Law does not specifically indicate harassment as a type of discrimination, which is so indicated under the Council Directive 2000/43/EC.
 The Labour Law also provides that a person's rights shall be ensured without any discrimination, irrespective of circumstances.
 The Labour Law’s wording "other circumstances" is interpreted by Latvian courts in the light to include various types of discrimination.

 Directives combating discrimination, Council Directive 2000/43/EC, Council Directive 2000/78/EC, Directive 2002/73/EC and Directive 2006/54/EC are implemented in the Labour Law.